Vulnerability to a chip that is responsible for the communication of 11% of smartphones worldwide

 CPR responsibly disclosed these findings to UNISOC in May 2022, which acknowledged the vulnerability, giving it a score of 9,4 (critical).
 UNISOC has since issued the repair CVE-2022-20210.
 Google said the fix will be published in the upcoming Android security bulletin.

-Statement by Slava Makkaveev, of the department Engineering & Security Research νομικών συμβούλων της Check Point Software:
+Statement by Slava Makkaveev, Department of Reverse Engineering & Research by Check Point Software legal advisors:

-“We are the first to reverse engineer and probe the UNISOC modem for vulnerabilities.
-We found a vulnerability in the UNISOC modem built into 11% of smartphones.
-An attacker could use a radio station to send a malformed packet that will reset the modem, denying the user the ability to communicate.
-If not patched, mobile communication can be blocked by an attacker.
-The vulnerability is in the modem firmware, not Android itself.
-Android users can't do anything right now, although we strongly recommend that they apply the patch that Google will release in the upcoming Android Security ".
+"We are the first to perform reverse engineering and investigate the UNISOC modem for vulnerabilities.
+We found a vulnerability in the UNISOC modem which is integrated in 11% of smartphones.
+An attacker could use a radio station to send a malicious package that resets the modem, depriving the user of the ability to communicate.
+If not repaired, mobile communication may be blocked by an attacker.
+The vulnerability is in the modem firmware, not in Android itself.
+Android users can not do anything right now, although we strongly recommend that you apply the patch that Google will release to the upcoming Android Security Bulletin.

 iGuRu.gr The Best Technology Site in Greecefgns